 Finish the salad off

 - Add torn pieces of mozzarella and shavings of parmesan.
-Sprinkle over some rocket, black pepper or add some chopped nuts
+Sprinkle over some rocket, black pepper or sprinkle over chopped nuts.

 Nutrition